 That monthly series, will include:

-- February – A premier of the Stax Museum and Stax Music Academy’s Black History Month 2023 Virtual Film celebrating the 20t anniversary;
+- February – The launch of our Black History Month 2023 Virtual Film celebrating the 20th anniversary;

 - April – A Spoken Word event during which multigenerational spoken word artists will discuss and perform pieces about Stax and Soulsville;

 - May 2 – A Birthday Party to celebrate the official 20th Anniversary of the Stax Museum